syheliel/jpf-wiki-sync/GSoC-2025-Project-Ideas.md

 #### ![#FFD700](https://placehold.co/15x15/FFD700/FFD700.png) Support runtime exception in SPF

 **Description:**
 The main goal of this project is to support throwing a runtime exception for some of the summarized functions such as `String.substring`.
 Also, this project should build on [SPF](https://github.com/SymbolicPathFinder/jpf-symbc) Java 11 Gradle support, which implies fixing existing issues.
+This project will extend SPF branch `sv-comp`.

 **Difficulty:** Meduim